sassoftware/viya4-deployment/README.md

 The Kubernetes access configuration file.
 If you used one of the SAS Viya 4 IaC projects to provision your cluster, this value is not required.

-If you used the [viya4-iac-gcp](https://github.com/sassoftware/viya4-iac-gcp) project to create a provider based kubeconfig file to access your GKE cluster, refer to [kubernetes configuration file types](./docs/user/Kubeconfig.md) for instructions on using a GCP provider based kubeconfig file with the viya4-deployment project.
+If you used the [viya4-iac-gcp](https://github.com/sassoftware/viya4-iac-gcp) project to create a provider based kubeconfig file to access your GKE cluster, refer to [kubernetes configuration file types](./docs/user/Kubeconfig.md) for instructions on using a Google Cloud provider based kubeconfig file with the viya4-deployment project.

 #### Terraform State File